lordofscripts/goapp/docs/README.md

 * [Colored MLog](./MLOG.md#colored-logging) is a variant of MLog that always logs to a colored console, it supports log levels by prefixing them but the output happens *regardless* of the actual log level.
+  Don't forget to call `app.PreferMLog()` during initialization.
 * [Logx](LOGX.md) preformatted logging with call-tree support, it was instrumental to get one of my Fyne GUI applications to work.
+Don't forget to call `app.PreferLogX()` during initialization.

 For examples see the supplied [demo application](../cmd/main.go).